BendyLand/align-comments/README.md

 ![A photo example that shows a before and after of comments misaligned, then aligned by column.](example.png "Example")

-You can see a real example with `before.lua` and `after.lua` in root directory of this project.
+You can see a real example with `before.lua` and `after.lua` in the root directory of this project as well.